What is the relationship between yoga and depression? How can yoga benefit people who suffer from depression?

-The exact cause of depression is hard to say because multiple factors play the role.
-As per the National Institute of Mental, Health depression is the combination of genetic, environmental, biological, and psychological factors.
+The exact cause of depression is hard to say because multiple factors play a role.
+As per the National Institute of Mental, Health depression is a combination of genetic, environmental, biological, and psychological factors.
 So, the intensity and severity of depression vary from person to person.
 Also, the effect of depression on personal, professional, and social life may vary.

 Impact of depression on mind

 The three parts of the brain that play a key role in major depressive disorder are –

 - Hippocampus (located in the center of the brain)

 - Prefrontal cortex (located in the front of the brain)

 Hippocampus functions to store memories and regulate the production of cortisol, which is known as the stress hormone.
 During physical and mental stress and depression, our body releases excess amounts of cortisol.